-Tom Geismar is a founding partner of Chermayeff & Geismar and widely considered a pioneer of American graphic design.
+Tom Geismar is a founding partner of Chermayeff & Geismar & Haviv and widely considered a pioneer of American graphic design.
 During the past four decades he has designed more than 100 corporate identity programs.

-Mobil Oil Corporation logo, 1964
+Mobil Oil Corporation logo, 1964.

 His designs for Xerox, Chase Manhattan Bank, PBS, National Geographic, Gemini Consulting, Univision, Rockefeller Center and, most notably, Mobil Oil have received worldwide acclaim.

-Chase Bank logo, 1961
+Chase Bank logo, 1961.

-National Geographic logo, 2002
+National Geographic logo, 2002.

-What would you ask Tom Geismar?
+What would you ask?

-Leave your question(s) as a comment (or let me know via email) and I’ll pose them to Tom.
-It could be about pricing design, dealing with clients, a specific project, his design process, etc. The interview will be published here on Logo Design Love.
+Leave your question as a comment (or by email).
+It could be about pricing, dealing with clients, a specific project, his process, etc. The interview will be published here in the coming weeks.

-More about Tom Geismar
+More about Tom Geismar: